atedeg/mdm/docs/_docs/wip.md

 > ```scala
 > final case class InStockQuantity private(n: Int)
 > object InStockQuantity:
 >   def apply(n: Int): Option[InStockQuantity] =
 >     if n < 0 then None else Some(InStockQuantity(n))
 > ```
-> However, this is critical: the core invariant that states that "n" must be positive is not immediately apparent
+> However, this is critical: the core invariant that states that `n` must be positive is not immediately apparent
 > from the definition of `InStockQuantity`; the programmer must read the builder implementation to understand that
 > negative numbers are not allowed.
 > It is not guaranteed that the builder will always make sure that the invariant holds, so it is necessary to write
-> unit tests to ensure that no accidental changes to the `apply` method do not break the invariant.
+> unit tests to ensure that no accidental changes to the `apply` method can break the invariant.
 >
 > Using refinement types:
 > ```scala